ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is well-typed if all of the following are true:

-* If it occurs directly in a test expression, the function is declared to have a result type of `LogicalType`.
+* If it occurs directly in a test expression, the function is declared to have a result type of `LogicalType`, or (conversion applies) `NodesType`.
-* If it occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`, or (conversion applies) `NodesType`.
+* If it occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`.
 * Otherwise, it occurs as an argument in another function expression, and the following rules for function arguments apply to its declared result type.